sap-tutorials/Tutorials/tutorials/ai-core-custom-llm/ai-core-custom-LLM.md

 Click **Docker Registry Secrets** in the **AI Core Administration app**.
 Click Add.

-A Pop up will appear on screen and add the following Json with the details to your Docker Creds.
+A Pop up will appear on screen and add the following Json with the details to your Docker credentials.

 ```json
 {